eecd-design/conditions-for-success_middle/src/content/components/shared-vision-for-inclusive-learner-centered/description.md

-This component aligns with the [NB Curriculum](https://curriculum.nbed.ca/).
+Component 1.1 aligns with the [NB Curriculum](https://curriculum.nbed.ca/).